-A thick discolored toenail can arise from cutting the edges improperly, tight fitting shoes or from trauma and fungal toenails.
+Thick, discolored toenails can arise from cutting the edges of the nail improperly, tight fitting shoes, nail trauma, fungal infections, and age.

-The nail can be removed to relieve the pressure and infected tissue.
+In some cases, the thick toenail can be surgically removed in order to relieve pressure and eliminate the infected tissue underneath.
 Topical anti-fungal medication is then applied until the nail completely returns.
 If the nail thickness and pain persists, a chemical can be applied to the nail root and prevent the nail from returning.

-The procedure is performed in the office with local anesthetic or occasionally at an out-patient facility under sedation (e.g. young children, anxiety, bone infection).
+The procedure is performed in the office with local anesthetic or occasionally at an out-patient facility under sedation (e.g. with young children or patients with anxiety or bone infection).
 Full weight bearing is allowed immediately without restrictions.

 Order by Phone